Tennessee State Route 43

-State Route 43 (SR 43) is a south to north highway in Tennessee that is 56.79 miles (91.39 km) long.
+State Route 43 (SR 43) is a south to north highway in Tennessee that is 56.79 mi long.
 It begins in Madison County and ends in Obion County.
-State Route 43 is little-known by the general public by this designation as it is overlain by U.S. Route 45E for most of its length; the "43" designation is seen largely on mileposts.
-Two short sections of this route at Martin and South Fulton is fully signed.
+SR 43 is little-known by the general public by this designation, as it is overlain by U.S. Route 45E (US 45E) for most of its length; the "43" designation is seen largely on mileposts.
+Two short sections of this route at Martin and South Fulton are fully signed.
 SR 43 from its southern terminus to Milan is designated as a Strategic Highway Network connector route servicing the Milan Arsenal.

 Route description

 Most of SR 43 is a four-lane divided highway, which either overlies or bypasses its original route.

 Madison County

 SR 43 begins in Madison County in Three Way at an interchange with US 45/US 45W/SR 5.
 It goes northeast as a divided four-lane highway, overlain by US 45E, and SR 186 for a short distance, before leaving Three Way and crossing into Gibson County.